rust-ndarray/ndarray/README-quick-start.md

     println!("{:?}", a);
 }
 ```
-gives
+Unfortunately, this code does not compile.
 ```
 |    let a = Array::zeros((3, 2, 4).f());
 |        -   ^^^^^^^^^^^^ cannot infer type for type parameter `A`
 ```
-Note that the compiler needs to infer the element type and dimensionality from context.
+Indeed, note that the compiler needs to infer the element type and dimensionality from context only.
 In this
-case the compiler failed to do that.
-Now we give it the type and let it infer dimensionality
+case the compiler does not have enough information.
+To fix the code, we can explicitly give the element type through turbofish syntax, and let it infer the dimensionality type:

 ```rust
 use ndarray::prelude::*;